Here you will find an array of resources and tips from other Canadians specific to your move from the U.S.

 Thank you, Chris for generously sharing these great tips!

 When I was teaching overseas in the late 1990's, one Canadian dollar only got me $0.70 cents American.
 When I returned to Canada, the exchange rate had shifted so much just in the last few months before I returned that I lost C$14,000 on the exchange rate change.
 Enough to buy my family a nice little new car at the time.

 The good thing?
 I had "hedged" some of my money in Euros, which went up dramatically at the time, meaning I ONLY lost $14,000 (a silver lining to my cloud)

 Some foreign exchange considerations:

-Hedge, hedge, hedge: Mix your holdings up between U.S. dollars, Canadian dollars, Euros, Swiss Francs, Yen, CNY (RMB), etc. Hedging is always the safest bet if maintaining your capital is your priority.
+In real estate the keystone wisdom is "location, location, location".
+When managing two or more currencies the wisdom is "hedge, hedge, hedge".
+This means mixing your holdings between U.S. dollars, Canadian dollars, Euros, Swiss Francs, Yen, etc. Hedging is always the safest bet if maintaining the value of your money between where you are living now and Canada is your priority.

 This is likely the most important consideration of all, particularly if you have lived in the USA for many years.